waelABDALLAH1/TODOFLUTTER/README.md

-This is a todolist app
+This is a todolist app created with flutter and firebase